 ELD malfunctions and faults that are common include:

 - Data diagnostic incidents with missing necessary data elements

 Which Road Inspection Penalties Can Be Solved by Malfunction Report?

-- Carriers and their truck drivers are mandated to make sure that their ELDs are approved and completely compatible with FMCSA ELD requirements.
+- Carriers and truck drivers are mandated to ensure that their ELDs are approved and completely compatible with FMCSA ELD requirements.

-- In regards to the CVSA, having a non-compliant ELD is the same as not having one at all.
+- Regarding the CVSA, having a non-compliant ELD is the same as not having one.

 - Drivers who encounter technical problems with their ELDs must act immediately to get the devices working.